-“Beecham House” series co-creator, writer and director Gurinder Chadha (Bride & Prejudice, Viceroy’s House), talks about the epic and ambitious new period mini-series coming to ITV and PBS Masterpiece.
+“Beecham House” series co-creator, writer and director Gurinder Chadha (Bride & Prejudice, Viceroy’s House), talks about the epic and ambitious new period mini-series on PBS Masterpiece.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 “Beecham House” premieres in the US on March 1, 2020 on PBS Passport and is available to stream the same day with PBS Masterpiece Channel.
-Stay tuned for the premiere date on PBS Stations Summer 2020.
+“Beecham House” premieres on PBS Stations June 14, 2020.

 Where did the idea for Beecham House come from?